exoscale/stelling/fxcert-reloader/README.md

 The module provides the following configuration options:
 * `CertFile`: Path to the pem encoded server TLS certificate
 * `KeyFile`: Path to the pem encoded private key of the server TLS certificate
-* `ReloadInterval`: The time during which events are buffered before they trigger a reload
+* `ReloadInterval`: The minimum time between 2 certificate reloads